davefes/ESP32-CAM-Micropython/README.md

 Sometimes the ESP32-CAM does not seem to initialise properly with umachine.reset().
 Have added an updated schematic for a IR receiver and a poweron_reset circuit.

-There could still be issues with using lightsleep and taking subsequent pictures.
-The poweron_reset circuit seems to help.
+With lightsleep and taking subsequent pictures,  I still get the odd over-exposed picture.
 Good luck!